-World Book Day celebrates the joy and value of books and reading – and, for March 2018, we’ve put together an exciting portfolio of programmes that does just that!
+World Book Day celebrates the joy and value of books and reading – and we’ve put together an exciting portfolio of programmes that does just that!
 No-one is ever too young, too old or too cool to enjoy a journey with books and stories, so our drama and visual arts workshops have been carefully developed to promote a lifelong love of reading.
-And, whether you’re looking for a visit from a favourite character, an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here! click here to view the full list of World Book Day workshops.
+And, whether you’re looking for a character visit, an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here! click here to view the full list of World Book Day workshops.

 Schools’ outdoor areas offer a wealth of stimulus for learning in Literacy.
 Whether it’s an observational poetry activity, a reading challenge or a story-building workshop, levels of pupil engagement are always high when they are running about in the fresh air, looking for clues or following a trail.
 This is, in turn, reflected in the quality of their writing.
 Whether your outdoor space is mostly concrete and brick or green playing fields and wooded areas, we can design a literacy activity that will use this ready resource to inspire and enthuse your pupils.

 Exploring: descriptive writing, contrasts, narrative structure, the roles of speculation, inference and deduction in reading.

 Duration: different activities require different amounts of time – so we’ll work with you in designing a timetable appropriate to your needs.